-Open MRI is short for Magnetic Resonance Imaging.
-It is a procedure used in hospitals to scan patients and determine the severity of certain injuries.
-An Open MRI machine uses a magnetic field and radio waves to create detailed images of the body.
-Common reasons people go in to get an M.R.I. are for a sprained ankle or back pain.
+Open MRI is abbreviation of Magnetic Resonance Imaging.
+This is a process used in hospitals to scan patients and determine the severity of some injuries.
+An open MRI scanner uses a magnetic field and radio waves to create detailed images of the body.
+People go for common reasons to obtain MRI like a sprained ankle or back pain.

 What should I do to prepare for an Open MRI?

-There is little to no preparation needed before getting an Open MRI.
-When you first arrive at the hospital, the doctors will ask you to change into a gown.
-You will also be asked to remove all accessories such as jewelry, credit cards, and any metallic objects.
-The reason for this is because Open MRIs involve magnets, which may interact with objects in your possession.
-This in turn may lead to bad results and / or poor image quality.
+No preparation is required before getting Open MRI.
+When you first arrive at the hospital, the doctor will ask you to change the gown.
+You will also be asked to remove all items like jewellery, credit cards and any metal items.
+The reason for this is that open MRIs contain magnetes, which can interact with objects in your possession.
+In turn, there may be bad results and / or poor image quality.

-You can breathe a sigh of relief.
-It is not going to hurt one bit.
-The exam itself is a painless procedure that is noninvasive, meaning that the body is not tampered with in any way.
-Since humans are not able to feel any type of radio waves, patients will not feel a thing.
-A loud tapping noise will be experienced, however, as the magnets are turned on and off throughout the exam.
-No need to worry, though.
-If you think the noise will bother you, just ask the technician for a pair of earplugs to drown out the noise.
+You can take the breath of relax as it is not going to hurt you.
+The exam itself is a painless process which is noninvasive, which means that the body is not tampered in any way.
+Since humans are not capable of feeling any type of radio waves, patients will not feel anything.
+However, loud tapping noise will be experienced, because the magnets are turned on and off in the entire examination.
+There is no need to worry, though If you think the noise will bother you, then just ask the technician for a pair of earplugs to drown out the noise.

-How long does the Open MRI test last?
+How long does it take to complete an Open MRI test?

-The exam itself takes about 30 - 45 minutes.
-However, this may vary depending on the number of body parts being examined.
+The exam takes about 30 - 45 minutes.
+However, it may vary depending on the number of body parts being examined.

-A strong magnetic field is created by passing an electric current through the wire loops.
-While this is happening, other coils in the magnet send and receive radio waves.
-This triggers protons in the body to align themselves.
-Once aligned, radio waves are absorbed by the protons, which stimulate spinning.
-Energy is released after "exciting" the molecules, which in turn emits energy signals that are picked up by the coil.
-This information is then sent to a computer which processes all the signals and generates it into an image.
-The final product is a 3-D image representation of the area being examined.
+A strong magnetic field is made by passing an electric current through the wire loop.
+Although this is happening, other coils send and receive radio waves in the magnet.
+It triggers the proton in the body to align itself.
+Once aligned, radio waves are absorbed by protons, that stimulate spinning.
+Energy is released after "exciting" the molecules, which in turn emits the energy signals raised by the coil.
+This information is then sent to the computer which processes all the received signals and generates it into an image.
+The final product is represented by the 3-D image of the fieldbeing examined.

 © 2011 Shivam Diagnostics & Cancer Research Institute All Right Reseverd.
 Site Design & Developed By Shreeya Web Solutions